KyleCie/turing-machine/README.md

 - No tape is defined in the code section.
 - A value is used on the tape but has never been defined.

-### Parsing warnings

-- Missing `END` or colons.
-- A state with no names.

-### Parsing errors.

-- Incorrect commas.
-- Invalid state names.
-- Multiples states with no names.
-- Values not defined.

 ---

 ## Future Improvements